No, not what every self-respecting beige-suit wearer from the 70s passed for exotic food, and not a box of matches.

 Vesta, the sacred flame, the holy hearth, the magic virgin cock mother – It might all seem ludicrous but for a blossoming hill-tribe culture around the Tiber their fire was their life, fertility was central to their success, their flames literally were divine, their genitals the magical keys to open the gateways of creation.

 We can have a giggle now, but the Cult of Vesta was one of the last surviving pagan cults in Roman culture, even as Christianity swept across the empire.
-I believe it took an official order from Theodosius I to shut it down.
+I believe it took an official order from Theodosius I, in 394 CE, to shut it down.

 Rome was built of families.
 Their homes were their temples, their ancestors as Gods and Vesta – she represented something of ‘the origin’ itself.
 She was a spirit, a force, older than Rome.
 She was as the Earth, she was the volcanic fire bubbling away beneath the surface, the very soil on which Rome planted her Imperial Eagles and conquered.